chris-rovers/body-move/README.md

 ## Features

-User can enter a number to set the amount of minutes to wait before triggering the reminder.
+User can enter a number to set the reminder interval in minutes.
-A persistent message in the status bar will display what time the next reminder is due to trigger.
+A persistent message in the status bar will display what time the next reminder will trigger.

-- Run setMoveTimer command via Command Pallette to adjust the reminder interval, at any time
+- run **setMoveTimer** command via Command Pallette (or click the Status Bar) to adjust the reminder interval
+- run **checkMoveTimer** command via Command Pallette to check the reminder interval
-- Run clearMoveTimer command via Command Pallette to clear the reminder interval, at any time (disables reminders)
+- run **clearMoveTimer** command via Command Pallette to clear the reminder interval (disables reminders)
+- run **hideMoveTimer** command via Command Pallette to hide body.move() status bar item
+- run **showMoveTimer** command via Command Pallette to show body.move() status bar item
-- reminders can be reinstated with the setMoveTimer command
+- reminders can be reinstated with the **setMoveTimer** command

 ## Requirements